The Institute of Taxation

 7. To nominate delegates and advisors to represent the company at conferences, government bodies and other gatherings.

-8. To co-operate with other charitable trusts, societies, associations, institutions or companies formed for all or any of these objects and statutory authorities operating for similar purposes and to exchange information and advice with them.
+8. To co-operate with other charitable trusts, societies, associations, institutions or companies formed for all or any of these objects and statutory authors as operating for similar purposes and to exchange information and advice with them.

 9. To pay out of the funds of the company the costs, charges and expenses of and incidental to the formation and registration of the company.